azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 ```

 It is additionally desirable to have these keywords always act like keywords.
-That way, your language can avoid a situation where your language server has to
+That way, the language server can avoid situations where it has to
 [break compatibility][parse-kw] with the true syntax of the language to improve
 the editing experience.